 Riku says he wishes Sora could have met Roxas.
 Back in Vanilla, Riku points out that Roxas eventually did “meet” his original self.
 I’m sure Roxas is thrilled at the circumstances, too.

 After this long nested custscene sequence, you get the last of the shuffled secret reports.
 In Vanilla, this is Secret Report 8, the one FM+ got from Roxas, containing the first half of the CoM recap (again: after picking up the second half, realistic but obnoxious).
 In FM+, we get Report 12, the report Vanilla players got from Roxas.
 Secret Report 12 talks about Roxas himself, so you can see why the switch was made: Vanilla gave you this report after you met Roxas at Memory’s Skyscraper, while FM+ preferred to give you the report after Riku wraps up the last of Roxas’ backstory.
-I prefer it where it is in FM+, because DiZ mentions his theories on Naminé from the other two reports, and in Report 12, DiZ compares Roxas to Naminé!
+I prefer it where it is in FM+, because in Report 12, DiZ compares Roxas’ meta-nature to Naminé’s, which was only established in Reports 9 and 10!
 You can see why these reports were reorganized, as they essentially form a continuous story: the end of CoM, the nature of Naminé, the nature of Roxas, the capture of Roxas.
 I can only assume they were shuffled in Vanilla to make things more confusing and to force you to think about them, which is valid to a certain degree, but I think it was ultimately too much.

 In the report, DiZ first says that Roxas lost all his memories of ever being Sora, and supposes that this happened because Sora was only a Heartless for a short time.
 DiZ compares Roxas to Naminé, as I said, and goes into detail about the battle between Riku and Roxas that we just saw in FM+.
 KH2 clearly wanted to animate this battle, but just wasn’t able to do so!
-The budget must have just ran out!
+Perhaps the budget ran out?
 The report also includes the detail that Roxas was “born” in Twilight Town, a detail that is also confined to FM+ outside of this report.
 All-in-all, the biggest downside of putting this report off to last in FM+ is that we just saw most of this stuff!

 The most interesting detail in this report is that DiZ says his simulated Twilight Town was actually constructed inside Sora’s memories.
 This makes sense in one hand (it’s how Roxas was re-absorbed into Sora, and it maybe even explains why the Org couldn’t close the portal) but is confusing in others (like how Chip and Dale saw a duplicate Twilight Town on the world map, though as I’ve said in the past, I suspect that those Chip and Dale scenes were late additions forced into the game by editors and they may have made a mistake).
 And of course there’s the part where Sora got to The World that Never Was through his… his own… head…